zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-amazon.md

 Hem Muni,

 [APZ 181.2] (#apz181 .2) {#apz181 .2 .ref .apz} "Brahmina is reclaimed
-Godayaya tells Nirvana.
-Is that something compounded all editors All the incarnations were excluded, the cravings were depleted, the depleted, the depleted Nirvana.
+Godayaya tells Nibbana.
+Is that something compounded all editors All the incarnations were excluded, the cravings were depleted, the depleted, the depleted Nibbana.
 Brahmina is (here (4-3) used from where 1 'Brahmina' Should) Brahman says Brahman is the only one who has not been imitated.
 Landing is on the island.
 Protect stands in place Location stands in the sanctuary.
 States in the non-specified position